Imagine writing notes to your children in preparation for your impending death.

 …if you were still around to experience your children’s lives five, ten, fifteen years later?

-My hair stood on end reading Megan Stevens’ health story, and I hope you’ll take a minute today to skim it over.
+My hair stood on end reading Megan Stevens’ health story (click “my cookbook” in the menu), and I hope you’ll take a minute today to skim it over.

 Spoiler alert: it’s not a cancer story.

 I know that you’ll love and appreciate the discovery that a dietary change – and diet alone! – healed Megan’s entire family and pulled her back from the brink of death, literally.

 Megan and her husband now run a grain-free, sugar-free café in Oregon, and I was introduced to her through a mutual friend and colleague, Wardee Harmon of GNOWFGLINS.